SpaceKrakens/SKON/README.md

 It's main focus is besting all other object notation languages.
 No more need for 90% filler in xml or the unreadable `"`s in Json.

 It's also notable that it has a schema.
-So you don't have to just blindly trust the user. :smile:
+So you don't have to just blindly trust the user. :octopus:

 #Example